List of Sir Peter Lely’s great collection

 Case Study: Comparing the Early British and French Art Markets

-With the 17th- and 18th-century sales data newly added to the Provenance Index through this collaboration, British sales coverage now extends from 1682 up to the 1840s.
+With the seventeenth- and eighteenth-century sales data newly added to the Provenance Index through this collaboration, British sales coverage now extends from 1682 up to the 1840s.
 The British sales data is also searchable alongside records for French, German, Dutch, Belgian, and Scandinavian sales.
 This will enable scholars to look for patterns both within and across national art markets.

 One way to analyze the relationship between the art markets of France and Britain is to track the number of artworks appearing in sales over time.
 As you can see in the following graph, the number of artworks appearing at auction in Britain and France rose mainly in tandem until the mid-1770s, when the French market suddenly dominated.
 The situation changed around 1789, at the outset of the French Revolution, after which the British market was dominant.